Win RFP Bids 10x Faster with These 5 Tactics

 Just like a great lawyer should never ask a question in court they don’t already know the answer to, you should never submit a proposal to a company you don’t know everything about.

-You want value propositions, positioning statements, and brand story details that speak to their pain points.
+Your RFP process should include value propositions, positioning statements, and brand story details that speak to their pain points.

 Point to specific issues you know your company’s products or services can address, then show them exactly how you will address those pain points.